MicrosoftDocs/memdocs/sccm/mdm/deploy-use/create-pfx-certificate-profiles.md

     The **Certificate Name Formatting** dialog lists the Entrust Digital ID configuration variables.
 For each Entrust variable, choose the appropriate LDAP variable from the associated drop-down list.

-1. Set **Renewal threshold** to the percentage of time you wish to receive renewal reminders.
+1.  **Renewal threshold** determines when certificates are automatically renewed, based on the percentage of time remaining before expiration.

 1. Set the **Certificate validity period** to the lifetime of the certificate.
 The period is specified by setting a number (1-100) and period (years, months, or days).

-1. The **Active Directory publishing** option is enabled when the [certificate registration point](../../protect/deploy-use/create-certificate-profiles.md#create-a-new-certificate-profile) specifies Active Directory publication.
-Check the option to publish the certificate.
+1. The **Active Directory publishing** is enabled when the certificate registration point specifies Active Directory credentials.
+Enable the option to publish the certificate profile to Active Directory.

 1. If you selected one or more Windows 10 platforms when specifying supported platforms: